 - 1 drop orange bitters

-Stir, strain over a large cube, garnish with an orange or lemon twist.
-While this isn’t the classic rusty nail, the reduced amount of Drambuie and the addition of the orange bitters lets the natural flavors of the single malt shine through, while highlighting the citrus notes present.
+Stir, strain over a large cube, and garnish with an orange or lemon twist.
+While this isn’t the classic rusty nail, the reduced amount of Drambuie and the addition of the orange bitters let the natural flavors of the single malt shine through, while highlighting the citrus notes present.

 They are most known for their original Sherry cask single malts, however, they began selling single malts aged partially or entirely in ex-bourbon casks in 2004.
 Their whiskey is famous for its smooth taste, with rich sherry and oak, little to no smoke, lack of peat, and warm notes of dried fruit and toffee.

-Originally known as Elchies distillery, the name was changed to Macallan 1896, by Roger Kemp, who was also part owner of Talisker.
+Originally known as Elchies distillery, the name was changed to Macallan in 1896 by Roger Kemp, who was also part owner of Talisker.
 Kemp also redirected the focus of the distillery towards sherry cask aging.
-Until the 1970’s most Macallan was sold domestically, often to blended whisky providers, who would use it in their blends for the international market.
-In the ’70s, that began to change and single malt scotch became popular all over the world, with Macallan leading the charge.
+Until the 1970’s, most Macallan was sold domestically, often to blended whisky providers, who would use it in their blends for the international market.
+In the ’70s, that began to change, and single malt scotches became popular all over the world, with Macallan leading the charge.

 The Macallan company was purchased by Highland Distillers and Suntory in 1996.
-Three years later Macallan was purchased by current ownership Edrington Group, however, Suntory still owns a 10% stake in the company.
+Three years later Macallan was purchased by current owner, Edrington Group.
+However, Suntory still owns a 10% stake in the company.
 The original Macallan distillery and warehouses are still on the Macallan Distillery property but are no longer used.
-In 2017 Macallan opened a new distillery and headquarters built on the same location it has always operated from.
+In 2017, Macallan opened a new distillery and headquarters built on the same location where it has always operated from.